LincaMarius/ISAP-1_Control_Unit/README.md

 Thus, we determined that for the simulation the value 000000000000, therefore 000h, must be determined.

-In the original scheme we had the condition: \
+In the original schematic we had the condition: \
 if CON = 0x3E3 then #NOP = 0.

 In our simulation the condition becomes: \